 Most references to the walled gardens by the house suggest they were “productive gardens” rather than the traditional kitchen gardens you might expect.
 So they have probably mostly been used as floral cutting gardens, for herbs and tender vegetables and seed raising.
 The main kitchen gardens were to the south of the house where Canberra Road now stands.

-The Royal Greenwich Heritage Trust took over running the House, gardens and the park as far as the Ha-Ha from 2014.
-Below is a picture of the garden in February 2020, when CABAHS started to look into a volunteer scheme for it.
+When Royal Greenwich Heritage Trust was set up it took over running the House, gardens and the park as far as the line of the Ha-Ha.
+Below is a picture of the garden in February 2020, when CABAHS started a volunteer scheme in partnership with the Trust.
 Some lovely Hellebores out, and much evidence of the sedums pushing through, but definitely in need of some tender loving care!
-The volunteer scheme is still going strong, with sessions twice a week (Tues 2-4 and Thurs 10-12) for anyone to drop in and help.
-See our Diary pages for latest news.
+The volunteer scheme is still going strong, with around 45 volunteers and sessions running twice a week (Tues 2-4 and Thurs 10-12) for anyone to drop in and help.
+See our Diary pages for latest news https://cabahs.com/category/old-pond-garden/ and please drop in!